A Full-Service Law Firm

 Estate plan trusts & LLCs

-LLCs and trusts formed for estate planning purposes, including those holding title to real property, are generally required to file the report.
+LLCs formed for estate planning purposes, including those formed solely to hold title to real property, are obligated to report.
+Trusts holding ownership interests in those LLCs or any other type of business entity are required to file the report.

 To be exempt, all six of the following requirements must be met: